 In the case of autoimmune disease, chronic pain is distinguished from acute disease by its persistent and sometimes crippling intensity.
 Many providers resort to opioids in an attempt to help patients manage pain.
 In addition to addiction, opioids negatively impact long-term outcomes.
-A study of SLE about the impact of opioid use on outcomes in a population of patients, including 24 percent of subjects who were addicted to opioids, showed higher mortality and morbidity associated with opioid use.
-With women more likely to become addicted than men due to their higher incidence of chronic pain, there will be pressure to find other methods of managing these debilitating symptoms for women with autoimmune diseases.
+A study of SLE about the impact of opioid use on outcomes in a population of patients, including 24 percent of subjects who were addicted to opioids, showed <a href="https://diseases.nic.luding.nic.